 Stenson: If the client is the one texting, my policy is that it’s his/her time to do with what they will—as long as it doesn’t interfere with the cutting/styling process.

 Monzon: Texting and cell phone usage have changed the way hairdressers work.
 Timing is important.
 For example, if you’re getting color applied, most likely it’s fine.
-If you're getting a sharp, one-length haircut where the balance is important, then it’s definitely not a good time to be chatting or texting.
+If you're getting a sharp, one-length haircut where the balance is important, it’s definitely not a good time to be chatting or texting.
 But being in the salon, you should use the time to unplug, relax, and enjoy the experience of being taken care of.

 What about talking on the phone?

 Tran: It’s not okay.
 It gets in the way almost 100% of the time.

-Stenson: Talking on the phone makes it difficult for a hairdresser to work and so is very rude.
-The stylist and client need to have a mutual respect for one other.
+Stenson: Talking on the phone makes it difficult for a hairdresser to work and is very rude.
+The stylist and client need to have a mutual respect.

-Monzon: I’d say if you are expecting a very important call than it would be okay—just ask your stylist on how they feel about it first.
+Monzon: If you’re expecting an important call, it would be okay—just ask your stylist on how they feel about it first.